 My group and I arrived in Johannesburg at 7 a.m. and began our day at 11 a.m.

 Before making the trek to South Africa, I had very clouded views of the country.
 American media has polluted my mind with images of animals running wild, dry, deserted towns and no hope for opportunity.
 However, I quickly learned that all of these are false.

 During our first day, we visited the African Leadership Academy (ALA).
-The ALA is an academy that is similar to a high school – with students ages 16-19 from 44 countries in Africa – with a lower acceptance rate than Harvard.
-While at ALA, we spoke with a few of their bright students about some of their entrepreneurial endeavors.
+The ALA is similar to a high school – with students ages 16-19 from 44 countries in Africa – with a lower acceptance rate than Harvard.
+We spoke with a few of their bright students about some of their entrepreneurial endeavors.
 Genesis, a young guy from Cameroon, was interested in starting his own paper bag company that would help with the high unemployment rates in his home country.
 Hearing the stories from these students was such an eye opening experience for me.
-Each student was more passionate about helping his or her community than making a profit.
+Each student was more passionate about helping his or her community than about making a profit.

 While in Johannesburg, we stayed in an affluent area – so affluent that we were in the richest square mile in all of Africa.
 For those of you who might be unaware, South Africa is the most unequal country in the world, with more than a 50 percent unemployment rate.
 The average person lives on $1.50 per day.
 Just outside of the little affluent area I was staying in were 700,000 South Africans that live in strict poverty in shanty towns called townships.
 Townships were created during the apartheid era and were used to keep black Africans out of white African areas.